Eileen Bransten: Judicial Service

-In 1993, Bransten was elected to the New York Civil Court, and began serving in 1994.
+In 1993, Bransten was elected to the New York City Civil Court, and began serving in 1994.
 She was appointed an acting trial level New York State Supreme Court justice in 1996, where she presided over a General Trial and then a Matrimonial Part.
 In November 1999, Bransten was elected to the New York Supreme Court in Manhattan.
 She spent seven years presiding over a Medical Malpractice Part within the Supreme Court, from 2001 until 2008.
 In March 2008, Bransten was assigned to the Commercial Division, and served there until her retirement in 2018.

+Hundreds of Bransten's written legal opinions as a judge have been published.
+Some of the notable cases over which Bransten presided include: the child custody dispute involving Revlon billionaire Ronald O. Perelman; fraud claims against Countrywide Financial and Bank of America arising out of the mortgage backed securities crisis of the mid-2000s; challenges to largest ever (at the time) arbitration awards involving securities futures; a lawsuit involving Hexion Specialty Chemicals financing of its takeover bid for the Huntsman Corporation; a dispute over the application of a New York State sales tax law on Amazon; a suit by professional golfer Vijay Singh against the PGA Tour; an investor suit against Outcome Health and its principals Rishi Shah and Shradha Agarwal; litigation over the restructuring of paper maker Norske Skogindustrier ASA; and a suit by Norex Petroleum Ltd. against Leonard Blavatnik and Victor Vekselberg over control of a Siberian oil field.

+In 2018, Bransten read aloud her 40-page legal opinion, in a case involving art looted by the Nazis, saying, among other things: "'New York is not and shall not become a safe harbour for [art pillaged] during Nazi genocide....'"

 In 2014, Bransten was a founder of Fordham Law School's Institute on Complex Commercial Litigation, which was designed to train Commercial Division and appellate judges on issues related to commercial litigation.
 Fordham has described Bransten as the institute's "leader and greatest supporter".
 In 2023, Fordham Law School renamed the institute, the Eileen Bransten Institute on Complex Commercial Litigation.
 New York Supreme Court Appellate Division justice (and former Commercial Division justice) Saliann Scarpulla once served as Bransten's principal court attorney, and New York Commercial Division justice Jennifer G. Schechter once served as Bransten's law clerk.

-Hundreds of Bransten's written legal opinions as a judge have been published.
-Some of the notable cases over which Bransten presided include: the child custody dispute involving Revlon billionaire Ronald O. Perelman; fraud claims against Countrywide Financial and Bank of America arising out of the mortgage backed securities crisis of the mid-2000s; challenges to largest ever (at the time) arbitration awards involving securities futures; a lawsuit involving Hexion Specialty Chemicals financing of its takeover bid for the Huntsman Corporation; a dispute over the application of a New York State sales tax law on Amazon; a suit by professional golfer Vijay Singh against the PGA Tour; an investor suit against Outcome Health and its principals Rishi Shah and Shradha Agarwal; litigation over the restructuring of paper maker Norske Skogindustrier ASA; and a suit by Norex Petroleum Ltd. against Leonard Blavatnik and Victor Vekselberg over control of a Siberian oil field.

-In 2018, Bransten read aloud her 40-page legal opinion, in a case involving art looted by the Nazis, saying, among other things: "'New York is not and shall not become a safe harbour for [art pillaged] during Nazi genocide....'"